Sharp PC-7000: Components

 On the right side of the Sharp PC-7000 are two half-height, 5.25-inch floppy disk drives, mounted vertically and with shock absorption.
 These drives were manufactured by Canon and were designed as one piece, making it impossible to replace the unit with a hard disk drive while retaining one of the original floppy disk drives.
 On the back of the computer are ports for parallel and RS-232 serial.
 Additional ports for RGBA video output and an internal modem—should these parts have been ordered—are also located on the back.

 The PC-7000 uses an Intel 8086 processor, by default running at clock speed of 7.37 MHz, switchable to the IBM PC standard 4.77 MHz.
 A stock PC-7000 comes with 384 KB of RAM, only 320 KB of which is available to the user.
-Sharp offered through mail order a memory expansion card which increases the RAM to 704 KB available to the user.
+Sharp offered through mail order a memory expansion card which increases the RAM to 704 KB with 640 KB available to the user.
 A socket for a 8087 coprocessor is included on the mainboard.